allenchen/todo_cli/README.md

 # A cloud-based command-line todo app for hackers

-I wanted a todo app that
+I wanted a todo app with these qualities

 1. Was always synced
-2. No more clicking around in slow UIs on websites/phones.
-I wanted something that was always available to me very quickly.
-Pull down my guake terminal, and I'm there.
+2. A fast UI.
+I want to spend less time managing my tasks, and more time doing them.
 3. Allowed me to estimate how much time is required for each task & track time spent
 4. I like to go through my todos and pick what to get done at the start of the day.

+Most apps either fell short on (2) or didn't have all of (1, 3, 4).
+So I figured I would build my own.
+I went with the fastest UI I could think of - none at all.

 ## Setup